 The Total Monte Carlo (TMC) method was originally proposed by Koning and Rochman (2008) for general nuclear data evaluation and uncertainty propagation.
-The method relies on a nuclear reaction model code, such as TALYS (Koning and Rochman (2012)), that can produce a complete evaluated data set.
-They use Bayesian updating, a now popular uncertainty characterisation method, to construct distributions for the input parameters of TALYS with the available experimental data.
+The method relies on a nuclear reaction model code, such as TALYS (Koning et al. (2019)), that can produce a complete evaluated data set.
+Koning et al use Bayesian updating, a now popular uncertainty characterisation method (Patelli et al. (2017)), to construct distributions for the input parameters of TALYS with the available experimental data.
 This input distribution can then be propagated through TALYS to produce a set, or distribution, of evaluated nuclear data quantities.
-They then suggest that either this set is condensed into a mean evaluation plus a covariance matrix, which can then be propagated using traditional perturbation methods, or that the particle transport simulation is repeated for the random instances of the evaluation: ie. by monte carlo.
+It is then suggested that either this set is condensed into a mean evaluation plus a covariance matrix, which can then be propagated using traditional perturbation methods, or that the particle transport simulation is repeated for the random instances of the evaluation: ie. by Monte Carlo.
 Only this second method has so far been effective for fusion (Rochman et al. (2010)).
 Figure 2. shows the TAYLS evaluated Fe56 elastic cross section viewed at various dimensions.

-Since the cross section is a particle energy dependant function, an uncertain (in a probabilis-
+Since the cross section is a particle energy dependant function, an uncertain (in a probabilistic sense) cross section can be thought of as a stochastic process; where every point in energy is a ranoutput